WordPress.com vs. WordPress.org: Which Version Of Wordpress Is Right For You?

 Wrapping Up

 Understanding these differences can save you time and frustration down the road.
-Whether you choose the simplicity of WordPress.com or the power of WordPress.org, the right decision will support your online journey.
+Whether you choose the simplicity of WordPress.com or the power of WordPress.org, the right decision will support your online process.
 Maybe after reading this guide you’ll even decide that Wordpress isin’t for you.
 That’s okay too!
 Not sure where to go from there?
 Check out our guide on the best frameworks for building websites.
 Got more questions?
 Veduis is here to help with personalized guidance on all things WordPress.
 Contact us today to get started!